AGMDM/custom-vercel-proxy/README.md

 1. **Registration**: New users can register at `/register`
    - Email validation and password strength requirements
-   - **Firebase Check**: System first checks if account already exists locally
-   - If account exists → "An account already exists"
    - **Kajabi Authorization Check**: System verifies email exists in Kajabi
    - If email NOT in Kajabi → "You are not authorized to create an account"
-   - If email IS in Kajabi → Registration proceeds (authorized user)
+   - If email IS in Kajabi → Firebase account creation proceeds
-   - Secure password hashing with bcrypt
+   - **Firebase Account Creation**: User account created in Firebase Authentication
-   - User data stored locally in `data/users.json`
+   - **Secure Storage**: User data managed by Firebase (encrypted, secure)
+   - **Profile Update**: User's display name set in Firebase profile

 2. **Login**: User enters credentials on the login page
-3. **Local Auth**: System verifies credentials against local user database
+3. **Firebase Auth**: System authenticates user with Firebase
 4. **Kajabi Verification**: System checks if user exists and is active in Kajabi
-   - If user not found locally but exists in Kajabi → Prompt to register locally
-   - If user exists locally but not in Kajabi → Access denied
+   - If user exists in Firebase but not in Kajabi → Access denied
-5. **JWT Token**: Upon successful verification, a JWT token is issued
+5. **ID Token**: Upon successful verification, a Firebase ID token is issued
-6. **Protected Routes**: Middleware validates JWT for all protected routes
+6. **Protected Routes**: Middleware validates Firebase ID tokens for all protected routes
 7. **Dashboard Access**: Authenticated users can access the application dashboard

 ## Proxy Mechanism